 "They all seemed to support the bullies in saying the kid who was stabbed deserved it," he said.

 "I couldn't believe it was normal to them."

 Mr Elmsly says he reported the bullying incident he had allegedly witnessed to Queensland Police and the Department of Education's ethical standards unit because he was so concerned about the student's welfare.

-But he says the bullies made up stories about him and he was subsequently suspended.
+But he says that he was subsequently suspended.

 "I tried to do a mandatory report as required under Queensland statute, as a good teacher and a man ... and got whacked," Mr Elmsly said.

 He claims his suspension - which is current pending the outcome of an internal investigation - is an example of the Queensland Department of Education punishing teachers who follow the official policies and try to step in and protect children who are the victims of bullying.

 "It's common for Queensland principals to tell their staff not to write mandatory reports on OnePortal as it's available on request to parents and the regional Education Queensland office will think they are wonderful principals," Mr Elmsly alleged.